Skip to main content

 Definition of Mode

 The mode is the value that appears most frequently in a dataset.
-A dataset can have one or more modes, or none at all, depending on the distribution of values.
+A dataset may have one or more modes, or none at all, depending on the distribution of values.

 Calculating the Mode